 1. How: How do you want to ask?

 Okay, this is the easy part.
-After all, you’re reading this blog or watching this video because you already decided that you want to use an online survey to do the asking for you.
+After all, you’re reading this blog because you already decided that you want to use an online survey to do the asking for you.
 So really, the place to start is our second question…

 2. Why: Why do you want to ask?

 The most important step in a survey is figuring out what you actually want to know.
 It’s important to make your objectives really clear up front or the next steps of survey formation won’t go so well.
 For example, stay away from vague goals like measuring “satisfaction.”
 What do you mean by satisfaction?
 Do you want to know if your public awareness campaign was engaging and fun?
 Or if it was informational?
 Or persuasive?
 Not only will a clear sense of the feedback you want up front help you to analyze your data when you get it back, it will also make your actual survey questions clearer and simpler—something that the people answering your survey will definitely appreciate.
 Which brings us to our next question…

 3. Who: Who do you want to ask?